footdabmommy/wse/docs/source/linking.rst

 --------

 To link you Discord and Minecraft accounts, run ``/dlink`` in game.
-This will generate a 4 digit code which is send in chat to you.
+This will generate a 4 digit code which is sent in chat to you.
 Then DM the Worst Server Ever bot on discord (Name: 'Worst Server Ever#9344') with the code.
-If you have done this correctly, your accounts will be linked and you will recieve a discord tag ingame.
+If you have done this correctly, your accounts will be linked and you will recieve a discord tag in-game.

 Link Java and Bedrock accounts
 --------